-(Note: That trend is not likely to exist.
+(NOTE: That trend is not going to occur.
 Anywhere.
 Ever.)

-But for those of us who try to learn from history, rather than constantly repeating it, the exercise of recalling previous market catastrophes — no matter how short- or long-lived they might have been — is one small way to keep a bit of our sanity in the midst of yet another global-economic-crisis-fueled roller coaster ride.
-Granted, not every single recession or depression, great or small, is sparked by the same factors: banks making countless idiotic, risky loans or playing fast and loose with customers’ billions, for example, is hardly the same thing as, say, global unease about a few small countries (are you listening, Greece?
-Spain?) turning into economic basket cases overnight and leaving Europe’s richer nations holding the bag.
+But for those who try to learn from history, rather than constantly repeating it, recalling previous market catastrophes — no matter how short- or long-lived they might have been — is one small way to keep a bit of sanity in the midst of yet another market roller-coaster ride.
+Granted, not every single recession or depression, great or small, is sparked by the same factors: banks making countless idiotic, risky loans or playing fast and loose with customers’ billions, for example, is hardly the same thing as, say, global unease about a few countries (are you listening, Greece?
+Spain?
+Cyprus?) becoming economic basket cases overnight and leaving Europe’s dwindling number of semi-solvent nations holding the bag.

-But even if its details are quite different than those of our current prickly situation, the “flash crash” of almost exactly 50 years ago, in the late spring of 1962, offers some insight — and perhaps even some hope — for anyone pulling their hair out about today’s maddening market volatility and the likelihood of the most recent market heights constituting a classic bubble.
+But even if its details are quite different than those of our current prickly situation, the “flash crash” of five decades ago, in the late spring of 1962, offers some insight — and perhaps even some hope — for anyone pulling their hair out about today’s maddening market volatility and the likelihood of the most recent market heights constituting a classic bubble.

 LIFE, meanwhile, reported on the 1962 “flash crash” thus: